medhir/bsky-feed-generator/README.md

 - `/xrpc/app.bsky.feed.describeFeedGenerator`
   - This route is how the service advertises which feeds it supports to clients.
   - You can see how those are parsed and handled in `pkg/gin/endpoints.go:DescribeFeeds()`

+`classifier` exposes the following routes:
+  - `/classify`
+    - This route is used to classify a given text.
+It expects a POST request with a JSON body containing the `image_url` to classify.
+    - You can see how this is handled in `classifier/app.py:classify()`
+  - `/healthcheck`
+    - This route is used to check if the service is running.

 ## Publishing